tharagopinath/greybus-spec/source/special.rst

     This Operation is used by the AP to get the version of the Bundle Class implemented by a Bundle.

+.. c:function:: int intf_power_state_set(u8 state, u8 *result)

+   This operation is used by the AP to request a change in the power state of the Interface.

+.. c:function:: int bundle_power_state_set(u8 bundle_id, u8 state, u8 *result);

+    This operation is used by the AP to request a change in the power state of the Bundle.

 Greybus Control Operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^